medic/cht-core/tests/scalability/replicate-brac-docs/README.md

 1. Go to `/tests/scalability/replicate-brac-docs`
 3. Load jMeter and open the `add-docs.jmx` file.
 4. In the Test Plan configure the `working_dir` and `node_binary` variables.
-5. In the Test Plan > Thread Group configure the number of threads you want to execute.
-The users configured in step 2 will be used in round robin so you can have more or fewer threads than users.
+5. In the Test Plan > Thread Group configure the number of threads you want to execute based on the numbers of users generated in the first phase script.
 6. Run it!